 In conclusion, my progress with EasyAndroid both pleasantly surprised me with its success and fell short of my expectations.
 As explained in the previous section, the potential for this development tool is quite significant, and I could honestly see it becoming something revolutionary.
 Ultimately, completing everything that I had initially planned and imagined to accomplish simply would have required a much greater time commitment.
 Plenty of the “future” features could have been added – such as extra “shortcut” functions – had I simply put more time into EasyAndroid’s development.

-One of the key lessons and a constant struggle that I carried with me throughout the development of EasyAndroid was the importance of maintain a narrow focus.
+One of the key lessons and a constant struggle that I carried with me throughout the development of EasyAndroid was the importance of maintaining a narrow focus.
 What my original timeline boils down to is essentially, trying to do too much with too little time.
 Had I had a clearer idea of exactly what I wanted to do from the start, I could have saved myself a lot of time along the way, bouncing between options.
 The lack of focus led to my implementing tools that I did not necessarily need, and failing to account for tools that I did need in some cases as well.

 Another key lesson is that I should have emphasized research on related products and tools early on.
 I assumed that the four or so related tools that I discovered quickly would be enough and would background EasyAndroid the best, but then I discovered Andromo – the closest product to EasyAndroid – months into development.
 Perhaps, had I known about Andromo from the start, I could have shaped the design of EasyAndroid differently to further accentuate its advantages over products like Andromo.

 I also learned that you can never account for everything.
-Even spending as much time as I did on design and planinng, there were still issues that I missed, which forced me to backtrack and change EasyAndroid.
+Even spending as much time as I did on design and planning, there were still issues that I missed, which forced me to backtrack and change EasyAndroid.
 For example, in specifying custom functions, I originally created a new BufferedReader to capture the user’s definition of the custom function.
 That method, however, did not work well with open file/save file feature, and so I had to restructure that whole method so that I could parse a list of “saved” commands seamlessly.
 Many other examples of my failing to account for potential issues manifested themselves in similar ways, consuming my time.

 Creating, developing, and implementing EasyAndroid taught me that “abstracting” an entire platform or tool is not easy, and in most cases, impossible (or at least, impossible to do in a year as a senior thesis / fifth class).
 The entire process showed me the importance of understanding my limits – while being ambitious, optimistic, and a visionary are all important in their own ways, it is also important to understand the limits of my capabilities.
 If I look my original timeline, I technically only completed about seventy percent of what I had originally planned to do.
 Even though I had consciously planned optimistically, being realistic and setting priorities – and cutting the non-essentials – is also a lesson I learned through this experience.